-A trend that became popular in 2017 was to not only imitate Bitcoin’s software, but to copy the entire history of its past transactions (known as the blockchain).
+A trend that became popular in 2017 was not only to imitate Bitcoin’s software, but to copy the entire history of its past transactions (known as the blockchain).
 By copying Bitcoin’s blockchain up to a certain point and then splitting off into a new network, in a process known as “forking”, competitors to Bitcoin were able to solve the problem of distributing their token to a large user base.

 Although the common criticisms of Bitcoin found in the media and economics profession are misplaced and based on a flawed understanding of money, there are real and significant risks to investing in Bitcoin.
 It would be prudent for a prospective Bitcoin investor to understand and weigh these risks before considering an investment in Bitcoin.

 The Bitcoin protocol and the cryptographic primitives that it is built upon could be found to have a design flaw, or could be made insecure with the development of quantum computing.
 If a flaw is found in the protocol, or some new means of computation makes possible the breaking of the cryptography underpinning Bitcoin, the faith in Bitcoin may be severely compromised.
-The protocol risk was highest in the early years of Bitcoin’s development when it was still unclear, even to seasoned cryptographers, that Satoshi Nakamoto had actually found a solution to the Byzantine General’s Problem.
-Concerns about serious flaws in the Bitcoin protocol have dissipated over the years but given its technological nature, protocol risk will always remain for Bitcoin, if only an outlier risk.
+The protocol risk was highest in the early years of Bitcoin’s development, when it was still unclear, even to seasoned cryptographers, that Satoshi Nakamoto had actually found a solution to the Byzantine Generals’ Problem.
+Concerns about serious flaws in the Bitcoin protocol have dissipated over the years, but given its technological nature, protocol risk will always remain for Bitcoin, if only as an outlier risk.

 Mitigating the risk of exchange shutdowns is jurisdictional arbitrage.
 Binance, a prominent exchange that started in China, moved to Japan after the Chinese government halted its operations in China.
 National governments are also wary of smothering a nascent industry that may prove as consequential as the Internet, thereby ceding a tremendous competitive advantage to other nations.

 The open and transparent nature of the Bitcoin blockchain makes it possible for states to mark certain bitcoins as being “tainted” by their use in proscribed activities.
-Although Bitcoin’s censorship resistance at the protocol level allows these bitcoins to still be transmitted, if regulations were to appear that banned the use of such tainted bitcoins by exchanges or merchants, they could become largely worthless.
+Although Bitcoin’s censorship resistance at the protocol level allows these bitcoins to be transmitted, if regulations were to appear that banned the use of such tainted bitcoins by exchanges or merchants, they could become largely worthless.
 Bitcoin would then lose one of the critical properties of a monetary good: fungibility.

 Bitcoin is an incipient money that is transitioning from the collectible stage of monetization to becoming a store of value.
-As a non-sovereign monetary good, it is possible that at some stage in the future Bitcoin becomes a global money much like gold during the classical gold standard of the 19th century.
-The adoption of Bitcoin as global money is precisely the bullish case for Bitcoin and was articulated by Satoshi Nakamoto as early as 2010 in an email exchange with Mike Hearn:
+As a non-sovereign monetary good, it is possible that at some stage in the future Bitcoin will become a global money much like gold during the classical gold standard of the 19th century.
+The adoption of Bitcoin as global money is precisely the bullish case for Bitcoin, and was articulated by Satoshi Nakamoto as early as 2010 in an email exchange with Mike Hearn:

 If you imagine it being used for some fraction of world commerce, then there’s only going to be 21 million coins for the whole world, so it would be worth much more per unit.